 - In failing to apply brakes with sufficient force to prevent a collision, in violation of the requirements of ordinary care and diligence;

-As anyone who listens to the radio during their daily commute or watches the local news can attest, the metropolitan Atlanta area is notorious not only for the traffic on its interstates and roadways, but also for the numerous car accidents occurring each day, many of which result in serious personal injuries.
-The McAleer Law Firm puts its superior legal experience into action in handling our clients’ personal injury cases stemming from car collisions.
-Our Atlanta-based firm specializes in representing individuals who have been victims of motor vehicle accidents in Georgia, causing them to suffer personal injuries including severe physical and mental pain and suffering.
+If you listen to the radio during their daily commute or watch the local news, you already know that the metropolitan Atlanta area is notorious its dense traffic and numerous car accidents.
+Serious accidents occur almost every day, many of which result in serious personal injuries.
+The McAleer Law Firm team puts its superior legal experience into action in handling our clients’ auto accident cases.
+Our Atlanta-based firm specializes in representing individuals who have been victims of motor vehicle accidents in Georgia, causing them to suffer personal injuries, including severe physical and mental pain and suffering.